Ryan Tucker: Cleveland Browns

 Tucker signed with the Browns as an unrestricted free agent on March 7, 2002.
 In his first season with the Browns he started 14 games.
 In his second season with the Browns, Tucker started in all 16 games and was the only offensive player to take part in every snap.
 He started in seven games in the 2004 season but a knee injury forced him to miss the remainder of the campaign.
 In 2005, Tucker again started in all 16 games.
 In 2006, he started 9 games before being placed on the non-football injury reserve list.
 On August 3, 2007, it was announced that Tucker tested positive for a banned substance.
 He was suspended for the first four games of the regular season.
 Upon his reinstatement, he started 8 of the team's final 12 games at the right guard position.
 The Browns placed Tucker on injured reserve on August 31, 2009.
 On March 6, 2010, Tucker was suspended for the first eight games of the regular season.
 The news broke a day after he announced his retirement.

 Coaching career

-Ryan Tucker is an offensive line coach at Midland Christian High School, and the team has won two state championships while he has been a coach.
+Tucker is an offensive line coach at Midland Christian High School, and the team has won two state championships while he has been a coach.